Also known as: skippy, the smart drug, vitamin r, bennies, black beauties, roses, hearts, speed, or uppers

 - Lack of interest in eating, which can lead to poor nutrition

-- Intense anger or paranoia (feeling like someone is going to harm you even though they aren’t) with repeated use
+- Intense anger or paranoia (feeling like someone is going to harm you even though they aren’t)

 - Risk for seizures and stroke at high doses